Abubokkor98/Abubokkor98/README.md

 - 🌱 I’m a **front-end developer** on a mission to create seamless and intuitive web experiences.
-- 💻 My core skill is based on **JavaScript**, and I love to do most of the things with it.
+- 💻 My core expertise lies in **JavaScript**, and I enjoy leveraging it to build modern and dynamic web applications
 - 🛠️ I’m skilled at **front-end-based MERN Stack**, with a strong passion for learning and implementing new web technologies and standards.
 - 🚀 Continuously exploring cutting-edge **front-end technologies**, staying ahead of trends to deliver innovative solutions.